Clover Club

 Ingredient Notes

 - Egg white – This gives the drink its creamy texture and signature foam top.
-If you’re avoiding eggs, you can use ¾ oz aquafaba (chickpea brine) as a plant-based alternative.
+If you’re avoiding eggs, use ¾ oz aquafaba (chickpea brine) as a plant-based alternative instead.

-- Raspberry syrup – Homemade or high-quality store-bought syrup adds vivid color and sweet-tart flavor.
-You can make your own by simmering raspberries with sugar and water, then straining.
+- Raspberry syrup – Homemade or high-quality store-bought syrup adds vivid color and sweet, tart flavor.
+You can make your own by simmering raspberries with sugar and water, and then straining.

-- Lemon juice – Always fresh.
-Its acidity cuts through the sweetness and ties everything together.
+- Lemon juice – Always fresh because its acidity cuts through the sweetness and ties everything together.

 Tips & Variations